Nicholas-Freitas/TerMol/README.md

 The molecule input can be a smiles string or an RDKit-compatible filepath (.mol2, .sdf, etc).

+### Controlling the viewer
 In the 3D viewer, the molecule will initially rotate about the Y-axis.
 To change the direction of the rotation, use the arrow keys, or WASD+QE.
 To pause rotation, hit the spacebar.

+To make the molecule smaller or larger, you can use the R and F keys, respectively.

 To exit the 3D viewer, hit any other key.